Every interaction happens on the basis of quid pro quo

-Over the course of my evolutionary principles blogs, I’ve outlined some of the laws of emotional mechanics that govern our lives.
+Over the course of my emotional principles blogs, I’ve outlined some of the laws of emotional mechanics that govern our lives.
 One of the laws that eluded me for a long time—there are no doubt more—is that every interaction happens as a quid pro quo.

 Every time something happens that isn’t consciously what you want, there’s an unconscious part of you that is getting what it wants.